getporter/kubernetes-plugins/README.md

 ### Secrets

-The `kubernetes.secrets` plugin enables resolution of credential or parameter values as secrets in Kubernetes via the Porter Operator.
+The `kubernetes.secrets` plugin enables resolution of credential or parameter values and storing sensitive data(parameter or output values) as secrets in Kubernetes via the Porter Operator.

 1. Create, `./porter-k8s-config.yaml`
 1. Add the following lines1: